knative/docs/docs/bookstore/page-5/pg5-db-svc.md

 ## **Concept Learning**
 ![image4](images/image4.png)

-**Knative Services** are a powerful feature within the Knative ecosystem, designed to handle a wide range of use cases, especially in modern cloud-native applications, it can be controlled by Knative Serving, and achieve scale to 0 feature.
+**Knative Services** are a powerful feature within the Knative ecosystem, designed to handle a wide range of use cases, especially in modern cloud-native applications, it can be controlled by Knative Serving, and achieve scale to 0.
 Here’s an expanded explanation of when and why you should consider using Knative Services:

 ???+ danger "Stateless Workloads"
     - **Definition:** Stateless applications do not store any data locally between requests.
 Each request is independent and does not rely on any previous interaction.